Centre for Newcomer Integration

 Pursue Internships or Co-Op Programs

 Internships and co-op programs provide hands-on experience in specific industries, making them ideal for newcomers looking to gain relevant experience.
 Often, these are offered while attending education programs in universities and colleges, but there are few offered elsewhere.
 While internships are sometimes unpaid, they often lead to valuable job opportunities and professional relationships.
-RRC Polytech’s Centre for Newcomer Integration (CNI) offers programs that include work placements, allowing students to gain real-world experience directly related to their career goals.
+RRC Polytech’s Centre for Newcomer Integration (CNI) offers programs that include work placements, allowing students to gain valueable experience directly related to their career goals.

 On your resume, describe your contributions during your internships or work placements, such as any projects you completed, skills you applied, or recognition you received from supervisors.
 Highlighting these achievements can make your resume more appealing to potential employers.